savbran/linuxapps/README.md

 # ~ Personal list of useful linux software ~

-What is worth using in the long term on a linux pc...
+What is worth using in the long run on a linux pc...

 ## Games